Prince Edward Island Food Safety Regulations

 Licence holders and certified employees are expected to complete these food safety certification training programs at least once every five years to ensure that certification is always current and valid.
 Proof of certification is to be posted in a location in the food premises which is easily accessible to public health officials.

-With the Regulations making it clear that all food premises in Prince Edward Island must have employees with proper food hygiene certification, there’s no excuse not to have your entire workforce certified.
+With the Regulations making it clear that all food premises in Prince Edward Island must have employees with a proper food handling certificate, there’s no excuse not to have your entire workforce certified.
 This ensures that your business is protected in the event of unexpected leaves of absences, no-shows or sick calls, allowing you to be prepared anytime a public health official visits your premises.

-For the most engaging and flexible food handler certification training, choose Managing Food Safety.
-Our online food safety training programs use industry-relevant case studies and scenarios that are engaging and fully customizable, as well as visual elements which transcend language barriers, and a flexible online delivery method which allows learners to become certified at their own pace.
+For the most engaging and flexible food handler certification online training, choose Managing Food Safety.
+Our online food handler course uses industry-relevant case studies and scenarios that are engaging and fully customizable, as well as visual elements which transcend language barriers, and a flexible online delivery method which allows learners to become certified at their own pace.
 Once the certification exam has been successfully completed, your food handlers will be given a digital certificate which can be conveniently presented to public health officials at any time.

 Get In touch